-Problem: Given the weight of an item, how can you look up the corresponding shipping cost?
+Problem: Given the item number or the weight of a product, how can you look up the corresponding shipping cost?

 The VLOOKUP function works the same way as the HLOOKUP function except the table array is a vertical table rather than a horizontal table.